RainbowMiner/RainbowMiner/README.md

 #### Change a pool's time frame (data window)

-To override the default data window of the YiiMP based pools (AHashPool,BlazePool,BlockMasters,Hashrefinery,ZergPool,Zpool) the parameter "DataWindow" can be added to the pool's configuration record.
+To override the default data window "average2e" of the YiiMP based pools (AHashPool,BlazePool,BlockMasters,Hashrefinery,ZergPool,Zpool) the parameter "DataWindow" can be added to the pool's configuration record.
 Possible values are:
 - estimate_current (=default): the pool's current calculated profitability-estimation (more switching, relies on the honesty of the pool)
 - estimate_last24h: the pool's calculated profitability-estimation for the past 24 hours (less switching, relies on the honesty of the pool)
 - actual_last24h: the actual profitability over the past 24 hours (less switching)
-- mininum: the minimum value of estimate_current and actual_last24h will be used
+- minimum2: the minimum value of estimate_current and actual_last24h will be used
-- maximum: the maximum value of estimate_current and actual_last24h will be used
+- maximum2: the maximum value of estimate_current and actual_last24h will be used
-- average: the calculated average of estimate_current and actual_last24h will be used
+- average2: the calculated average of estimate_current and actual_last24h will be used
+- mininum2e: the minimum value of estimate_current and estimate_last24h will be used
+- maximum2e: the maximum value of estimate_current and estimate_last24h will be used
+- average2e: the calculated average of estimate_current and estimate_last24h will be used
+- minimum2h: the minimum value of estimate_last24h and actual_last24h will be used
+- maximum2h: the maximum value of estimate_last24h and actual_last24h will be used
+- average2h: the calculated average of estimate_last24h and actual_last24h will be used
-- mininumall: the minimum value of the above three values will be used
+- mininum3: the minimum value of the above three values will be used
-- maximumall: the maximum value of the above three values will be used
+- maximum3: the maximum value of the above three values will be used
-- averageall: the calculated average of the above three values will be used
+- average3: the calculated average of the above three values will be used

 Example: